 True Believer: came out in 1989 and stars James Woods, Robert Downey Junior, Kurtwood Smith and Margaret Colin.
 The killing, the conviction, the cover up, James Woods is Eddie Dodds who is about to go up against corruption and conspiracy at the highest level of New York City law enforcement in this action-packed courtroom drama.
 Dodds’s passion for justice is re-kindled when an idealistic young associate urges him to reopen an eight-year-old the murder case involving a young prisoner serving life in Sing Sing for a gang initiation killing.

 Side Out: this came out in 1990 and stars C Thomas Howell, Peter Horton, and Courtney Thorne-Smith.
 The sands of Malibu set the scene as Monroe meets a beautiful marine biologist and is recruited to play California's hottest sport, professional volleyball.
-But it's only when Monroe teams up with Zack Barnes, the original "," that he learns just how much fun success - and teamwork - can truly be.
+But it's only when Monroe teams up with Zack Barnes, the original "King of the Beach," that he learns just how much fun success - and teamwork - can truly be.

 Little Nikita: came out in 1988 and stars Sydney Poitier, River Phoenix, and Richard Bradford.
 Where does your loyalty lie?
 Jeff is an All-American student applying to the Air Force Academy.
 Roy is an FBI agent doing his background check when he discovers Jeff’s parents are undercover Russian spies disguised as Americans.
 One Roy confronts Grant about his parents, he is forced to make a decision that could save his entire country.